Make Your Next Trip Extraordinary

 You’re out of luck if you find out a day before your trip that you must cancel.
 In order to be reimbursed via a CFAR clause, you must call off your trip at least 48 hours prior to departure.

-Before Covid, CFAR policies were unavailable to residents of New York State due to state insurance regulations; back in March 2020, in light of Covid, New York’s governor announced that travel insurance companies could sell CFAR policies in the state.
-While several providers saw Covid as a reason to discontinue offering CFAR coverage entirely, others—including Travelex Insurance Services—have recently added optional CFAR upgrades.
+Before Covid, CFAR policies were unavailable to residents of New York State due to state insurance regulations; in light of Covid, New York’s governor announced that travel insurance companies could sell CFAR policies in the state.
+While several providers saw Covid as a reason to discontinue offering CFAR coverage entirely, others—including Travelex Insurance Services—have added optional CFAR upgrades.

 Is it right for you?